The direction of the call.

 The call identifier.

 The previous state of the call.
-See Call.state for all possible values.

 The state of the call.